Caring for Your Body

 Steps to Get There

-Below is a list of tips to help you stop smoking.
+Tips to help you stop smoking.

 - Keep telling yourself your reasons for quitting and imagine yourself as you'd like to feel, enjoying your favorite activities without smoking.